munificent/craftinginterpreters/book/scanning.md

 The `advance()` method consumes the next character in the source file and returns it.
 Where `advance()` is for input, `addToken()` is for output.
 It grabs the text of the current lexeme and creates a new token for it.
-(We'll use the other overloaded version to handle tokens with literal values later.)
+(We'll use the other overload to handle tokens with literal values later.)

 ### Lexical errors